PanithanS/Defect-Prediction-in-Semiconductor-Lithography/README.md

 ![image](https://github.com/PanithanS/Defect-Prediction-in-Semiconductor-Lithography/assets/83627892/fe352cbb-2be3-47f5-9e72-0bcd7d499931)

 # Results: defect prediction using machine learning
 In our analysis, we use various classifiers provided by the scikit-learn module to predict the defective chip yield from the exposure parameters.
-We visualized the decision boundaries of each classifier that indicate the area on the 'Focus-Dose' plane where the classifier predicted the yield of 'good chips.'
-Accordingly, we aim to optimize the lithography process parameter, ensuring it falls within the area associated with the successful 'good chip' that we predicted.
-This approach can enhance manufacturing yield and allows us to fine-tune the exposure parameter for optimal, high-quality chip production.

 1. Multilayer Perceptron (MLP)
 2. Gaussian Process Classifier (GP)
 3. Supporting Vector Machine(SVM)
 ![image](https://github.com/PanithanS/Defect-Prediction-in-Semiconductor-Lithography/assets/83627892/461100d1-72a0-4096-8240-79eb15dc13cc)

+### Application
+We visualized the decision boundaries of each classifier that indicate the area on the 'Focus-Dose' plane where the classifier predicted the yield of 'good chips.'
+Accordingly, we aim to optimize the lithography process parameter, ensuring it falls within the area associated with the successful 'good chip' that we predicted.
+This approach can enhance manufacturing yield and allows us to fine-tune the exposure parameter for optimal, high-quality chip production.

 # Inspiration and acknowledgments
 - Practical example from the SPIE short course "Data Analytics and Machine Learning in Semiconductor Manufacturing: Applications for Physical Design, Process and Yield Optimization" by Luigi Capodieci and Jason Cain.